skurhse/bass/README.md

 ### 6. What is [WHOIS](https://datatracker.ietf.org/doc/html/rfc3912)?

-WHOIS, pronounced "who is", is a query and response protocl for querying databases internet resource's registered users or assignees.
+WHOIS, pronounced "who is", is a TCP-based transaction-oriented query/response protocol used to provide information services to Internet users.

+WHOIS was originally used to provide information about registered domain names, current deployments cover a much broader range of information services.

+The WHOIS protocol has not been internationalised and has no provisions for strong security.

 ## Object-oriented Programming